-8. Assessment against the Clearing Principles
+7. Assessment against the Clearing Principles

-- (a) In complying with condition 6 of this Permit, the Permit Holder must have regard to the Department's "A guide to the assessment of applications to clear native vegetation Under Part V Division 2 of the Environmental Protection Act 1986 December 2014", contained in Annexure 1 to this Permit, when conducting an assessment of the proposed clearing against the clearing principles. - (b) If part or all of the clearing to be done is likely to be seriously at variance with one or more of the clearing principles then condition 6(n) of this Permit applies.

-- (c) If part or all of the clearing to be done is likely to be at variance with one or more of the clearing principles, then the Permit Holder must implement an offset in accordance with Part V of this Permit with respect to that native vegetation, unless written advice to the contrary is provided by the CEO. - (d) If part or all of the clearing to be done is likely to be at variance or may be at variance with clearing principle (g), clearing principle (i) or clearing principle (j), the Permit Holder must implement a management strategy, approved by the CEO in accordance with conditions 4(a)(iii) and 11 of this Permit, with respect to that clearing. - (e) In making a determination under condition 8(b) of this Permit as to whether part or all of the clearing to be done is likely to be seriously at variance, or under conditions 8(c) and 8(d) of this Permit as to whether part or all of the clearing to be done is likely to be at variance or may be at variance, with one or more of the clearing principles, the Permit Holder must obtain and have regard to the advice of an environmental specialist.
+- (a) In complying with condition 5 of this Permit, the permit holder must have regard to the Department's A guide to the assessment of applications to clear native vegetation under Part V Division 2 of the Environmental Protection Act 1986, contained in Annexure 6 to this Permit, when conducting an assessment of the proposed clearing against the clearing principles. - (b) If part or all of the clearing to be done may be seriously at variance with one or more of the clearing principles then condition 5(0) applies. - (c) If part or all of the clearing to be done is or is likely to be at variance with one or more of the clearing principles, then the permit holder must implement an offset in accordance with Part V of this Permit with respect to that clearing, unless written advice to the contrary is provided by the CEO. - (d) If part or all of the clearing to be done is or is likely to be at variance with one or more of clearing principles (g), (i) or (j), the permit holder must implement a management strategy, approved by the CEO in accordance with condition 10 of this Permit, with respect to that clearing, unless written advice to the contrary is provided by the CEO. - (e) In making a determination under condition 7(b) as to whether part or all of the clearing to be done may be seriously at variance, or under conditions 7(c) and 7(d) as to whether part or all of the clearing to be done is or is likely to be at variance, with one or more of the clearing principles, the permit holder must obtain and have regard to the advice of an environmental specialist.

-9. Other
+8. Other

-In assessing the clearing for the project activity against the clearing principles, the Permit Holder must have regard to any approved policy (as defined in section 3 of the EP Act) and any planning instrument (as defined in section 510 of the EP Act), that applies to the area of native vegetation to be cleared.
+In assessing the clearing for the project activity against the clearing principles, the permit holder must have regard to any approved policy (as defined in section 3 of the EP Act) and any planning instrument (as defined in section 510 of the EP Act), that applies to the area of native vegetation to be cleared.